jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 0.7.7 (2023/02/05) =
+= Update: Made the CSS of the chatbot slighlty more specific to avoid being overriden by pagebuilders.
+* Info 1: Templates are super cool!
+I'd be happy if you could join this [discussion](https://wordpress.org/support/topic/common-use-cases-for-templates/) in the WordPress forums.
+* Info 2: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
+And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 0.7.6 (2023/02/04) =
 * Fix: The icon of the chatbot was not applied.
 * Update: Better AI Forms.
 * Add: Templates for Content Generator.
 Templates are now available everywhere I wanted.
 I'd be happy if you could join this [discussion](https://wordpress.org/support/topic/common-use-cases-for-templates/) in the WordPress forums.
-* Info: Share with me your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/), I'll make it better for you!
-And of course, if you like the plugin, please leave a review on [WordPress.org](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 0.7.2 (2023/02/03) =
 * Update: "casually_fined_tuned" is now "casually_fine_tuned".